City of Cape Canaveral Sustainability

 Electric Vehicles, EV Chargers, and Alternative Fuel Vehicles

-The City currently has four level 2 electric vehicle (EV) charging stations (with 8 charging ports) which are available to residents and visitors free of charge.
-Locations include the Cape Canaveral Library, City of Cape Canaveral City Hall, Manatee Sanctuary Park, and Banana River Park.
+The City currently has six public level 2 electric vehicle (EV) charging stations (with 12 charging ports) which are available to residents and visitors free of charge.
+Locations include the Cape Canaveral Library, six ports at City of Cape Canaveral City Hall, Manatee Sanctuary Park, and Banana River Park.
 More EV chargers are planned and locations will be updated as they become available.
-The City has one fully electric vehicle and will add more alternative fuel vehicles to its fleet as older vehicles are retired.
+The City also has one fully electric vehicle and a port for City fleet use at the Community Services Facility on Thurm Boulevard and will add more alternative fuel vehicles to its fleet as older vehicles are retired.
 To view station locations, visit PlugShare or download the app to your device.

 Because of the City and Florida’s location, Cape Canaveral is susceptible to hurricanes.
 While storms are unpredictable, the City has procedures in place that aim to: safeguard life, minimize injuries, protect property, ensure organized preparedness, and achieve an early return of services.
 The City of Cape Canaveral Hurricane Preparedness and Recovery Plan is in place to better position the City for resiliency and most importantly, safety.
 Additionally, the City disseminates information through various channels and coordinates with the Brevard County Emergency Management Office to communicate a message of year-round preparedness in the event of a storm or natural disaster.
 The Your Pathways to Preparedness guide provides resources that residents and visitors can use in an emergency.
 For more information, visit the Brevard County Emergency Management Office webpage and follow City-related updates on the City of Cape Canaveral website and social media.